rewinfrey/cloud-storage-poc/README.md

 ### Data

-File used for the write / read tests can be found in `data`.
-In total 41 files encoded in binary format were used and have a range of sizes from 1K to 50K.
+Files used for the write / read tests can be found in `data`.
+In total 41 files encoded in binary format were used and have a range of sizes from 512B to 174K.

 ### Build